Ti-Max/fagprove-2025/README.md

 > Replace `***` with the URL to a `cookies.txt` file containing valid YouTube session cookies.

 ## Storage
 With the current implementation, downloaded files are stored in the files directory on the same disk as the Phoenix server.
 This is not ideal, as it introduces security risks and does not scale well.
+In addition, all of the downloaded files are deleted when deploy happens.

 ## License